Lebed-kun/cs-js/README.md

   2. attrs - attributes of HTML element;
   3. listeners - event listeners of HTML element;
   4. children - another components, or component-convertable, or string-convertable

+  DIFFING:
+  1. If types of trees are different then create new element and replace old one with it;